 Deal with an Obsessive Girlfriend

-Edited by Vanessa Alexandra Avisado, Eng, Anonymous, Lynn and 11 others
+Edited by Vanessa Alexandra Avisado, Eng, Lynn, Doug Collins and 10 others

 Have you been in misery at the hands of a girlfriend whose objective is to control everything about your relationship, and your life?
 A girlfriend who goes overboard imposing her rules on you?
 The girlfriend who constantly demands your attention and affection?
 This girlfriend is obsessive.
 She cannot live without you, even for a minute.
 If you don't have even a little experience with psychology, you may think she is deeply, passionately and sincerely in love with you.
 You may innocently believe her attachment to you is something you can be proud of.

 However, this is only one side of her.
 There is another side or her she conceals from you - her true self - the side of her that will be exposed to you - eventually - and it might happen too late for you to break up with her.
 It is grueling to live with a possessive girlfriend.
 The earlier you detach yourself from her, the better it is, for you to find relief.
 Don't let your life be spoiled by such a girl.
 Keep reading to find out how to recognize the true personality of your girlfriend.
 There are no easy ways to handle an obsessed paramour, you have to be prepared for the worst and learn how to deal with an obsessive girlfriend.